TianyouDai/QA-Knowledge/README.md

 - Product – production
   - Put it into framework after making sure everything is running well

-## Types of Object Repository: local and global
+### Types of Object Repository: local and global

-## QTP object fail error
+### QTP object fail error
 - Cannot find object
 - The objects are not unique

+## Advanced QTP  – Automation Project

+### Automation Process (4 steps)
+- Planning and Analysis
+- Design
+- Coding
+- Production Execution and Maintenance